GIScience/gis-training-resource-center/content/Modul_5/en_qgis_non_spatial_tools_ex1.md

 width: 80%
 name: per_indirect_affected
 ---
-Screenshot of the calculation of the proportion of the indirectly affected population relative to the total population within each region.
+Calculation of the proportion of the indirectly affected population relative to the total population within each region.
 ```
 :::